kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 generally use `infrastructure.cluster.x-k8s.io` as API group.

 If your provider uses a different API group, you MUST grant full read/write RBAC permissions for resources in your API group to the Cluster API core controllers.
+If any resource sets another resource as the owner with `blockOwnerDeletion` set, additional RBAC to update finalizers on the **owner resource** is required.
 The canonical way to do so is via a `ClusterRole` resource with the [aggregation label] `cluster.x-k8s.io/aggregate-to-manager: "true"`.

 The following is an example ClusterRole for a `FooCluster` resource in the `infrastructure.foo.com` API group: